justunsix/dotfiles-nix/other-config/README.md

 If behind a proxy and trying to install nix, try these instructions:

 Before running the nix install, set these in your shell.
-In the same shell, run the nix install script.
-The curl calls in the nix install script needs to be edited with `curl --proxy "http://proxy:port`

 ```sh
 git config --global https.proxy https://proxy:port